Plexusphere/Plexusphere/README.md

 - 👋 Sup, this is the profile of @Plexusphere

-- 👀 My interests are passionate programming, especially in C/C++, playing chess and studying the human behaviour
+- 👀 My interests are programming, especially in C/C++, playing chess and studying human behavior

 - 📫 How to reach me?
-    * Simple Answer: You dont.
-    * Polite Answer: I would not like you to contact me.
+    * I would not like to be contacted, thank you for your cooperation.
-    * Reasonable Answer: I respect my privacy.

-- 😄 Pronouns: Call me whatever you'd like.
+- ✳️ Pronouns: Call me whatever you'd like.

 - ⚡ Fun fact: Avocados are not vegetables.

+- 🎵 Enjoys: Music by funeral (xxfuneral)

 <!---
 Plexusphere/Plexusphere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.